remghoost/webp-png-converter/README.md

 If you think of something else it should have, let me know.
 I had another version that let you select an entire directory but it was rather cumbersome.
 Dragging and dropping is easy peasy and works way better.

+I want to sort of make it standalone, but it's python based at the moment.